huggingface/accelerate/docs/source/usage_guides/fsdp.md

 accelerate launch my_script.py --args_to_my_script
 ```

-For instance, here is how you would run the NLP example (from the root of the repo) with FSDP enabled:
+For instance, here is how you would run `examples/nlp_example.py` (from the root of the repo) with FSDP enabled:

 ```bash
 compute_environment: LOCAL_MACHINE